About Mudaraba and Istisnaa

-This form of financial contract is much-prevalent and preferred amongst both capital owners and prospective entrepreneurs who nurture hopes of setting up and being at the helm of their own business.
+This financial contract is prevalent and preferred among both capital owners and prospective entrepreneurs.
+They nurture hopes of setting up and being at the helm of their own business.
 In fact, the contract acts as the platform where the two parties meet—an opportunity for the capital owner with no entrepreneurial abilities to invest in a profit-making venture and reap riches and for the entrepreneur, to not only give shape to his business but also be in charge of it.
 Mudaraba can be a win-win situation for both parties and hence this form of financial contract has lures aplenty for both.

 What is Istisnaa?

-As per the rules of this kind of a contractual agreement, a bank or any other financial institution can buy the product and then sell it after receiving cash on installment or on the basis of deferred payment.
-The rules also permit the financial institution to first enter into the contract as a seller to negotiate with a party who demands to buy a specific good.
+The rules also permit the financial institution to first enter into the contract as a seller.
+They can then negotiate with a party who demands to buy a specific good.
 The financial institution can then draw up a parallel Istisnaa contract, according to which it can operate as a buyer and collaborate with another party to manufacture the goods specified in the first contact.

-The widespread application of Mudaraba and Istisnaa only goes on to prove the overwhelming success of Islamic banking practices in funding projects, both small and large scale.
+Istisnaa is good for production that needs sophisticated technology.
+Examples include aircrafts, ships, and locomotives.
+These widespread applications of Mudaraba and Istisnaa prove the overwhelming success of Islamic banking practices in funding projects, both large and small.